vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 | `SkipRows`   | Omit a certain number of rows to enable pagination. |
 | `MaxRows`    | The maximum number of rows to return.               |

-Let's a build a sample call bei using HTTP GET to get one single row with the highest material number:
+Let's build an example call that uses an `HTTP GET` request to get the row with the highest material number:

 {% highlight url %}
 /v1/lists/list?Name=Stockinfo&SortColumn=MaterialNo&SortOrder=Desc&MaxRows=1
 {% endhighlight %}

-Here's the result of that call.
-It consists of a arrays of columns including the meta data type under the "columns" node.
-Under the "items" node we find an array of data rows.
-It's a name/value pair array.
+Here's the response to that call.
+It consists of an array of columns, including the metadata type under the `columns` node.
+Under the `items` node, we find an array of data rows.
+It's a name-value pair array.

 {% highlight json %}
 {